Daniel: Chapter 1

 A comparison of Daniel with Joseph, the son of Jacob

-In Daniel 1:1-2, the record of the time is given to set the stage for the introduction of Daniel, a young man taken captive by King Nebuchadnezzar, the king of Babylon.
+In Daniel 1:1-2, the record of the time is given to set the stage for the introduction of Daniel, a teenager taken captive by King Nebuchadnezzar, the king of Babylon.
 The map seen to the right, illustrates the general path and distance that the captives traveled as they were displaced from their land to Babylon.
-The length of time of such a trip is recorded by Ezra when he and those with him returned to Jerusalem following their captivity under the rule of the Babylonians, Ezra 7:8-9.
-The first conquest of King Nebuchadnezzar against Jerusalem occurred during the reign of Jehoiakim, king of Judah.
-It is imperative to note in the second verse, that the success of King Nebuchadnezzar was not his skill as a warrior and general, but the Lord is the one who delivered King Jehoiakim to the Babylonian king.
-In addition, it was the Lord who allowed part of the vessels of the house of God to be carried away by King Nebuchadnezzar.
+The length of time of such a trip is recorded by Ezra when he and those with him returned to Jerusalem following their captivity under the rule of the Babylonians.
+It took them five months to complete the journey Ezra 7:8-9.
+The first conquest of King Nebuchadnezzar against Jerusalem occurred during the reign of Jehoiakim, king of Judah, Jeremiah 25:1.
+The success of King Nebuchadnezzar's campaign against Judah was not his skill as a warrior and leader, but it was the Lord who delivered King Jehoiakim into Babylonian hands, Daniel 1:2.
+Further, it was the Lord who allowed part of the vessels of the house of God to be carried away by King Nebuchadnezzar.
 The Lord's vessels were stored in Nebuchadnezzar's treasure house of his gods.
 These vessels were safely held as prophesied by Jeremiah, Jeremiah 27:16-22, and returned to Israel on Ezra's return to Jerusalem, Ezra 1:5-10.
 They were kept safe and protected until the 70 years of judgment were fulfilled which the Lord had determined against Israel and measured by the desolations of Jerusalem, Daniel 9:1-2.
 Upon the decree of Cyrus, king of Persia at the fulfillment of the 70 years of Israel's exile, the king sent out his proclamation throughout all his kingdom that the Lord God had given him a commandment to build the Lord a house at Jerusalem, Ezra 1:1-4.
 All those of Israel who left to return to their land, returned with the all of the articles of the house of the Lord which Nebuchadnezzar had taken from Jerusalem and put in the temple of his gods, Ezra 1:5-11.

 In his eight DVD series, The Oracle Uncensored!, Jonathan Cahn shows how Mark Twain was used by God to fulfill the prophecy given by Moses, Deuteronomy 29:22-23.
-Jonathan Cahn illustraed how Mark Twain was the foreigner from a far land who would say and write the same words in his book that Moses wrote in Deuteronomy 29:23.
-Twain was used to show how after many centuries of the land being desolate, and the children of Israel being scattered throughout the world, and separated from their land, that God was then preparing the land to be returned to the Jews.
-He also began prepareing the Jewish people to return to their land.
+Jonathan Cahn illustrated how Mark Twain, who was not known as a believer in Christ Jesus, was the foreigner from a far land who would say and write the same words in his book that Moses wrote in Deuteronomy 29:23.
+Twain was used to show how after many centuries of the land being desolate, and the children of Israel being scattered throughout the world, that God was preparing the land to be returned to the Jews.
+Simultaneously, He was preparing the Jewish people to return to their land.
 Jonathan shows in his DVD series how all this began in 1867.

 In Daniel 1:3-5, the record of Daniel's exile is given during his first years of his captivity.
-From the beginning, it is reported that Daniel was well favored among all of the others also taken into captivity.
-It was intended for this elite group with no physical blemishes, were educated, had an understanding of the expected behaviors, customs, and protocol within the king's court, were to receive special training and ultimately serve in King Nebuchadnezzar's court.
-These were to be taught the culture, religion, and their language.
-During this time, they were also to be treated with all of the king's food, which ended up being the one element of change that Daniel chose to resist in the name of God, so that he could observe the Lord's dietary laws that were levied upon the children of Israel.
+From the beginning, it is reported that Daniel was well-favored among all of the others also taken into captivity.
+It was intended for this elite Jewish youth group who had no physical blemishes, educated, and possessed understanding of expected behaviors, customs, and protocol within the king's court.
+These youths were taken to receive special training to ultimately serve in King Nebuchadnezzar's court.
+They were to be taught the Babylonian culture, religion, and language.
+During this time, the young Jews were fed all of the king's food, which had been offered to the Babylonian gods.
+This was the one element of change Daniel chose to resist in the name of God, so that he could observe the Lord's dietary laws that were levied upon the children of Israel.
 This was probably an intense training program, which lasted for three years.
 Thereafter, the trainees were to appear before the king to be examined.
-It was probably a grueling examination.
+It was likely a lengthy and grueling examination.

 In Daniel 1:6-7, three other fellow exiles are introduced with Daniel.
-All four are found in this book to be incredible sound and stellar witnesses for God.
-Despite the remote and insolated conditions from that of the rest of the exiles, they sought how they could serve the Lord, and remain faithful to him, despite the very tempting and dangerous conditions they found themselves in.
-They resisted being completely matriculated within the Babylonian culture, which was most likely a primary goal of the training that they received.
+All four are found in this book to be incredible, sound and stellar witnesses for God.
+Despite the remote and insolated conditions from that of the rest of the exiles, they joined together to serve the Lord, and remain faithful to Him, despite the very tempting and dangerous conditions they found themselves in.
+They resisted being completely matriculated within the Babylonian culture, which was a primary goal of the training that they received.
 Being the conquered, it was up to the king to rename them, just as Pharaoh did with Joseph in the years preceding the days of Moses.
-At this time, Daniel, Hananiah, Mishael, and Azariah were given new names that were in recognition of the gods the Babylonians worshiped.
-The following table shows the names of these four young men and how they were associated with the attributes of the Lord, and the names that they received from the Babylonians and their meaning, which were associated with the belief of their gods, which was taken from Blue Letter Bible.
+Daniel, Hananiah, Mishael, and Azariah were given new names in recognition of the gods the Babylonians worshiped.
+The following table shows the names of these four young men and how they were associated with the attributes of the Lord, and the names that they received from the Babylonians and their meaning, which were associated with the belief of Babylonian gods, which was adopted from Blue Letter Bible.

 A Comparison of the Given and Assigned Names of the Four Hebrews | Hebrew Names | Babylonian Names |